davidoises/FlightController/README.md

 Our drone is a quadrotor using **F450 airframe** with **A2212-13T 1000Kv** brushless motors and **1045 props**.

+# The codes
+This folder contains 3 versions that work for this configuration.
+Each version has different approaches to PID controllers mixing and an RTOS based code.
+FlightController-RTOS-Simple - RTOS based with simple (linear) PWM-to-Thrust aproximation FlightController-YPR-Simple  - No-RTOS simple (linear) PWM-to-Thrust aproximation FlightController-YPR-Real  - No-RTOS and more accurate PWM-to-Thrust aproximation (quadratic)

 # Components

 For basic control of attitude and altitude the flight controller operates with a **6DOF IMU** and a **barometer**.
 The board used in this design uses **BMX055** and **MS5611**.